enterdot/umathyoi/reference/game_mechanics.md

 - Non-appearance chance = `50 / total_weight`

 **Examples:**
-- At specialty_priority = 0: All facilities equal at ~18%, ~9% no-show
+- At specialty_priority = 0: All facilities equal at ~18%, ~9% no show
-- At specialty_priority = 30: Preferred ~22%, others ~17% each, ~9% no-show
+- At specialty_priority = 30: Preferred ~22%, others ~17% each, ~9% no show
-- At specialty_priority = 100: Preferred ~31%, others ~15% each, ~8% no-show
+- At specialty_priority = 100: Preferred ~31%, others ~15% each, ~8% no show

 **Special case:** Pal (Friend) cards have no preferred facility, so all 5 facilities receive base weight (100 each).

 The stat gain from using a training facility is improved by which and how many cards landed on it.
 Notably, if a card of type Speed lands on the Speed training facility (its preferred facility), the amount of Speed and Power gained is strongly improved.
 The exact amount of stats gained however can only be calculated when taking into account the numerous effects the each card has.

 Cards can go from level 1 to level 50 if they are of SSR rarity, to level 45 if of SR rarity and to level 40 if they are of R rarity.
-The Limit Break values (LB for short) mentioned in the codebase and in chats refers to the possibility of upgrading the level of the card, in this way:
+The Limit Break values (LB for short) refers to the possibility of upgrading the level of the card, in this way:

 - R rarity card:
   - LB0 -> max_level = 20